Saguaro: Spines

 The spines on a saguaro are extremely sharp and can grow to 7 cm long, and up to 1 mm per day.
 When held up to the light or bisected, alternating light and dark bands transverse to the long axis of spines are visible.
 These bands have been correlated to daily growth.
 In columnar cacti, spines almost always grow in areoles that originate at the apex of the plant.
 A spine stops growing in its first season.
 Areoles are moved to the side and the apex continues to grow upward.
 Thus, older spines are toward the base of a columnar cactus and newer spines are near the apex.
-Studies are underway to examine the relationship of carbon and oxygen isotope ratios in the tissues of spines of an individual to its climate and photosynthetic history (acanthochronology).
+A 2007 study examined the relationship of carbon and oxygen isotope ratios in the tissues of spines of an individual to its climate and photosynthetic history (acanthochronology).

 The spines may cause significant injury to animals; one paper reported that a bighorn sheep skull had been penetrated by a saguaro spine after the sheep collided with a saguaro.
 They can also cause severe injury to humans, being as sharp and nearly as strong as steel needles.
 Their long, unbarbed nature means that partially embedded spines can be easily removed, but their relative length can complicate injuries.
 The spines can puncture deeply, and if broken off, can leave splinters of spine deep in the tissue that can be difficult to remove.
 Fully embedded spikes are also difficult to remove.
 Such injuries do not usually result in infection, though, as the cactus spines are generally aseptic.
 However, spines that remain embedded may cause inflammatory granuloma.